edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/uploading.md

   <div style="text-align:center">
   	<strong>Try It Yourself!</strong>
   </div>
-  For each image you want to view, complete the following on the TechStart VR computer.
+  For each image you want to view, complete the following on the VR-ready computer.
   <ul>
   	<li>Open the Vizor [360 image viewer](http://360.vizor.io/). </li>
   	<li>Drag and drop the image you want to view into the window. </li>